ArtMarEsp/ArtMarEsp/README.md

 - 👋 Hi, I’m @ArtMarEsp
 - 👀 I’m interested in programming in general.
 Mostly in Python and Videogames (Unity)
-- 🌱 I’m currently learning: Angular and Json
+- 🌱 I’m currently learning: Angular, Keras, Json and more Python
 - 💞️ I’m looking to collaborate on: Whatever can give me practice
 - 📫 How to reach me: My email is tacos.y.enchiladas15@gmail.com